tlaplus/rfcs/unicode/PROPOSAL.md

 Mixing in unicode is not without its drawbacks.

 First, conjunction & disjunction lists are a very important part of TLA+ that depend upon vertical alignment.
-There are two issues with this: one, rewriting ASCII symbols into their unicode equivalents (for example, `\forall` into `∀`) changes the vertical alignment of everything after them in the line.
+One issue with this is that rewriting ASCII symbols into their unicode equivalents (for example, `\forall` into `∀`) changes the vertical alignment of everything after them in the line.
 So rewriting this:
 ```tla
 op == \forall n \in Nat : /\ n > 0